S$ 242 Find Cheap Flights from the United States to Southeast Asia

 Most popular time to fly (34% more expensive on average)

-Flight from Seattle to Singapore
+Flight from New York John F Kennedy Airport to Singapore

 Flights from the United States to Southeast Asia: the best tips from KAYAK users